 As prescribed by Governmental Accounting Standards Board (GASB) Statement No. 54, governmental funds report fund balance in classifications based primarily on the extent to which the entity is bound to honor constraints on the specific purpose for which amounts in the fund can be spent.
-As of June 30, 2022, the fund balance for the TDA Fund for the City is Unassigned.

-Restricted fund balance includes amounts with constraints placed on their use that are either (a) eternally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions enabling legislation.
+Restricted fund balance includes amounts with constraints placed on their use that are either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions enabling legislation.
 Restrictions may effectively be changed or lifted only with the consent of the resource providers.

 Unassigned fund balance includes negative amounts for all governmental funds.

-The City's TDA Fund reported a deficit fund balance of \$13,385 and \$12,830 as of June 30, 2022 and 2021, respectively.
+The City's TDA Fund reported a restricted fund balance of \$6,005 and an unassigned deficit fund balance of \$13,385 as of June 30, 2023 and 2022, respectively.